mavryk-network/mavryk-reward-distributor/docs/rundocker.rst

-How to run TRD in Docker
+How to run MRD in Docker
 ========================

-It is possible to run TRD within Docker.
+It is possible to run MRD within Docker.

 You will need a pre-existing configuration file.
 It is recommended to run `configure.py` script outside of docker, then put the configuration yaml file in the `cfg` folder mounted in the container.